 Reeving diagram for the main hoist line are shown.
 The number of parts of line used will depend on the load to be lifted.
-Refer to the maximum load chart located on riding seat for the required reeving.
+Refer to the maximum load chart located on the pedestal in each operator control stands for the required reeving.
 Hoisting and lowering speeds will be reduced as the number of parts of line increase.